Emanate-Biostats-Inc/user-guide/docs/macros/macros-validation/proc-compare.md

 ### _base_

 This is the same value you would use in a normal proc compare.
+If SDTM or ADaM, set to actual SDTM or ADaM datasets.

 ### _compare_